 Calculating equal value and determining what is fair can be difficult, with much room for error.
 Yet pay equity is critical for reducing discrimination and increasing overall equity, since people with nondominant/target identities often perform different work than people with dominant/agent identities (some by choice, some not), and their work is not always fairly compensated according to its value.
-For example, women's employment is often concentrated in certain jobs and in certain fields, and these jobs tend to be undervalued compared with men's jobs.
-The median pay for information technology managers (mostly men) is 27% higher than for human resource managers (mostly women); when more women became designers, the overall wages for designers fell 34%.
+For example, women's employment is often concentrated in jobs and fields that tend to be undervalued compared with men's jobs.
+The median pay for information technology managers (mostly men) is 27% higher than for human resource managers (mostly women); when more women became designers, the overall wages for designers fell 34%.12